-2.1.2 Hierarchical Models
+2.1.2.
+Hierarchical Models

-A hierarchical model, on the other hand, preserves the semantic properties of visual displays and presents them by ordering their contents in terms of groupings and parentchild relationships.
+A hierarchical model, on the other hand, preserves the semantic properties of visual displays and presents them by ordering their contents in terms of groupings and parent-child relationships.
 Many auditory interfaces are based on such a model as they inherently lend themselves to hierarchical organisation.
-For instance, phone-based interfaces support interaction by presenting the user with embedded choices [15].
+For instance, phone-based interfaces support interaction by presenting the user with embedded choices [12].
 Audio is therefore the typical candidate modality for non-visual interaction with visual displays when using hierarchies.
-One of the early examples that used a hierarchical model to translate visual displays into a non-visually accessible representation is the Mercator project [11].
+One of the early examples that used a hierarchical model to translate visual displays into a non-visually accessible representation is the Mercator project [13].
 Like the GUIB project, the goal of Mercator was to provide non-visual access to X Windows applications by organising the components of a graphical display based on their functional and causal properties rather than their spatial pixel-by-pixel on-screen representations.
-Other examples have employed a hierarchical model of representation to support non-visual interaction with technical drawing, UML [16] and molecular diagrams [17].
+Other examples have employed a hierarchical model of representation to support non-visual interaction with technical drawing [14], relational diagrams [15] and molecular diagrams [16].